awsdocs/amazon-ec2-user-guide-windows/doc_source/working-with-elastic-graphics.md

 1. Connect to the instance\.

 1. Download the [Elastic Graphics installer](http://ec2-elasticgpus.s3-website.us-east-1.amazonaws.com/latest) and open it\.
 The installation manager connects to the Elastic Graphics endpoint and downloads the latest version of the required software\.
+**Note**
+If the download link does not work, try a different browser, or copy the link address and paste it into a new browser tab\.

 1. Reboot the instance to verify\.